psu13/mutable-hakyll/posts/measurement.md

 called a density matrix to represent the state.
 With this representation the probability of getting either spin up or spin down in the experiment then turns out to be 1/2.
 Any of the references above can teach you about this.

+[^2]: Those in the know will notice that I have not really explained what this notation for product states that I am using here means.
+I did not have the space to explain tensor products and entanglement.

+[^3]: For those keeping track, this is the formula I've been trying to get to this whole time.
+Was the 9000 words worth it?